 Stay in the Know

-A call center software suite – or contact center software – automates and standardizes the process of receiving and responding to customer contacts.
+A call center software suite automates and standardizes the process of receiving and responding to customer contacts.
 It’s more than just a business phone system (also known as a PBX) or a customer service desk tool.
 Software for call centers offer many dedicated features that are not found in other types of business communications solutions.

-A call center is a centralized site that is equipped to manage a large volume of customer contacts – both incoming and outgoing – for an organization.
-The heart of the call center is its people, often called representatives, or agents, who are on the front-line of these communications.
+A call center is a centralized site that is equipped to manage a large volume of customer contacts for an organization.
+The heart of the call center is its people who are on the front-line of these communications.

 What Is Call Center Software?

 The term “call center software” encompasses a range of applications and tools that help customers and businesses get in touch with each other.
-Call center technology often implies phone or voice-based contacts, whereas “Contact Center Software” is typically used in cases where several communication channels are utilized, such as email, messaging/SMS, web chat, etc.
+Call center technology often implies phone or voice-based contacts, whereas “Contact Center Software” is typically used in cases where several communication channels are utilized.

 Top 10 Most-Used Call Center Software Features

-Most call centers need a range of tools to manage customer contacts, from inbound contacts for customer service and support to outbound calls for activities such as sales or collections.
+Most call centers need a range of tools to manage customer contacts.
+It varies from inbound contacts for customer service and support to outbound calls for activities such as sales or collections.
 Some of the more common features offered by many vendors include:

 - Automatic Call Distribution (ACD) – Receives inbound contacts and places them in a call queue for agents to handle.